normschaeffer/Flex-API-Docs/README.md

   }
 ]
 ```
-**Equipment List find items in a parent node**<br>
+#### Equipment List find items in a parent node<a name="equipment-list-find-items-in-a-parent-node"></a>
    This method finds all items in a parent group or ungrouped item.
 Requires the use of the equipmentListId (from equipment-list/{id}) and the parentLineItemId (from api/eqlist-line-item/nodes-by-ids)

 ***sample response from api/eqlist-line-item/node-list/{parentLineItemId}*** <br>
 http request <br>